-- Use the VIIN abstract template and follow the instructions noted there (including word count and formatting requirements) - Use the file naming conventions requested - Upload a "content withheld" version of your abstract if required - Upload a graphic abstract if desired - More detail: see the Young Investigator Symposium events page - 2.
-Manage your time and the steps required to prepare, write and finalise your abstract - Brain-storm and arrange your ideas, gather your data and analyses, fact-check and ensure accuracy, and then write your abstract. - Consider writing a structured abstract with sub-headings if this helps you arrange your thoughts; sub-headings can be deleted later, if preferred. - Write for a general infection and immunity audience. - Don't over-state your findings. - Have your abstract reviewed by your mentor / supervisor, a peer or friend and for work with intellectual property potential, the business development office. - Ensure your co-author's names and affiliations are correct and complete. - Spell-check, grammar-check.
-Ensure you stick to the word count.
+- Use the VIIN abstract template and follow the instructions noted there - Use the file naming conventions requested - Upload a "content withheld" version of your abstract if required - Upload a graphic abstract if desired - More detail: see the Young Investigator Symposium events page - 2.
+Manage your time and the steps required to prepare, write and finalise your abstract - Brain-storm and arrange your ideas, gather your data and analyses, fact-check and ensure accuracy, and then write your abstract. - Consider writing a structured abstract with sub-titles if this helps you arrange your thoughts; sub-titles can be deleted later, if preferred. - Write for a general infection and immunity audience. - Don't over-state your findings. - Have your abstract reviewed by your mentor / supervisor, a peer or friend and for work with intellectual property potential, the business development office. - Ensure your co-author's names and affiliations are correct and complete.
+Spellcheck, grammar-check.